aklinker1/vite-plugin-web-extension/README.md

 ## Features

 - :wrench: Automatically build inputs from in your `manifest.json`
-- :zap: Super fast watch mode that automatically reloads your extension
+- :zap: Super fast dev mode that automatically reloads your extension
 - :globe_with_meridians: Supports all browsers
 - :fire: Frontend frameworks for the popup, options page, _**and content scripts**_!
 - :robot: Typescript support out of the box!